Our goal is a better life for everyone affected by Mental Illness. For those who struggle to find the Light in Darkness !

 Western Buddhist Teachings.

 How to Meditate Videos.
 Scroll Down to Bottom of Page....

 We're a Supportive Community.
 We are not arm Chair Therapists, but friends helping friends.
 Support here comes in many ways, whether it is offering or receiving it, just reading other people's experiences or sharing your own.
 Support can also be found in humor, artistic expression, games and sharing one another's interests.

-Our Staff Members are known for "Support" at Mental Health Support Community.
+Our Team Members are known for "Support" at Mental Health Support Community.
 They are there to assist members and keep our site safe.
 Posts that are hurtful and judgmental are taken down.
-Staff is on site the majority of the time.
-If problems occur in the absence of staff members, administration can be paged by PMing.
-Safety also means safe from administrative abuse.
-Administrative decisions are made by staff member input.
+Our Support Team is on site the majority of the time.
+If problems occur in the absence of our Support Team Members, Administration can be paged by PMing.
+Safety also means safe from Administrative abuse.
+Administrative decisions are made by our Support Teams input.
 No one person can make unilateral decisions except the owner if the site is at risk.
 This is very rare.

 Secure refers to anonymity.
 We supply software that prohibits guests viewing any part of the site; they must register with a valid email address to gain access.
 Unlike many other sites, our software also prevents search engines from gaining access to the site, so no one can Google a member's username and what they've posted.
 Security isn't full-proof however.
 Members have to take appropriate steps in order to protect their identities as well.
 Our software and policies provide the structure, the rest is up to each member.

 Security and Password.
 You are solely responsible for maintaining the confidentiality of your password and account and for any and all statements made and acts or omissions that occur through the use of your password and account.
 Therefore, you must take steps to ensure that others do not gain access to your password and account.
 Our personnel will never ask you for your password.